Why Bloodletting Worked — For Some People: A Hepatonia Explanation

 The Hepatonia Liver: A Storage-Dominant System

-In Eight Constitution Medicine, Hepatonia (목양체질) is the constitution defined by the strongest liver among the eight types.
+In Eight Constitution Medicine, Hepatonia (목양체질) is the constitution defined by the dominant liver among the eight types.
 The liver, in Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방), is understood not merely as a detoxification organ but as the primary organ of storage and metabolic consolidation.
 It accumulates blood, processes nutrients, and holds energy that has not yet been distributed to the periphery.

 Why Bloodletting Helped Hepatonia Specifically

 The result, clinically, was what historical physicians observed: Hepatonia patients frequently improved after bloodletting regardless of the specific diagnosis.
-Digestive complaints, chronic pain, systemic fatigue — all could respond because the intervention was addressing the underlying constitutional congestion rather than the surface symptoms.
+Digestive complaints, chronic pain, systemic fatigue — all could respond, because the intervention was addressing the underlying constitutional congestion rather than the surface symptoms.

 In my clinical years practicing Eight Constitution Medicine, the most dramatic responses to blood-releasing therapies — including wet cupping — consistently appeared in patients who turned out to be Hepatonia.
 The response was disproportionate to what the diagnosis alone would predict, which is exactly what you would expect if constitutional physiology was the operative mechanism.
+As with any constitutional claim, this is a strong tendency rather than a rule: the one firm fact is the organ ranking and the direction of qi flow that follows from it, while the therapeutic response is a probability, not a guarantee.

 The Constitutions That Bloodletting Harms